The Lower Merion Soccer Club is the result of the merger of four small soccer

 as they defeated Lower Dauphin 3-0 to win the State Cup for the second straight year.
 The

-Hammerheads won the Region One Championships, which is contested by the State
+Hammerheads later won the Region One Championships, which is contested by the State

 Champions from Maine through West Virginia.
 The Hammerheads posted shutout victories in